forthy42/net2o-snap/README.md

 ## Building

 you'll have to be me for that ;).
-If you want to build you own version, make sure to replace the string mtrute with your name.
+If you want to build you own version, make sure to replace the string forthy with your name.

 ```
 $ snapcraft status gforth-forthy